 This semester we will continue to study verb constructions, grammatical rules and idiomatic expressions in Hebrew.
 We will also explore written texts, songs and videos that will tell you more about Hebrew culture and tradition.
-However, more importantly, you will be encouraged this semester to express yourself in Hebrew through your essays, group assignments and oral presentation your own approach to Hebrew as a language of further study, research, career opportunities or cultural exploration.
+But more importantly, you will be encouraged this semester to express through your essays, group assignments and oral presentation your own approach to Hebrew as a language of further study, research, career opportunities or cultural exploration.
 I would like to encourage you to imagine how you might wish to use Hebrew in the future - and to use this Hebrew course as an opportunity for thinking about language and culture in general.
-You have already devoted a great deal of effort and time to studying Hebrew - this course is a good opportunity to think how you might want to apply the knowledge that you acquire in this course later on.
+At this point you have already devoted a great deal of effort to studying Hebrew - this is a good opportunity to think how you might want to apply the knowledge that you acquire in this course later on.